-Last Name: First Name: Last Name: Phone Number: Grade: Homeroom: I have read, understand, and agree to abide b y the terms of the Carbondale Area School District's Acceptable Use Policy.
-Additional lly, in consideration for the privilege of using and for having access to computer systems, the I nternet, technology, and network systems, I hereby agree to indemnify and hold harmless the Ca arbondale Area School District, its employees, and any institutions with which it is affiliated fro m any and all claims and damages of any nature arising out of my use, or inability to use com n, liability for copyright violations.
-I further - d policies may result in a loss of privileges related to the use of computers, the Internet, technol • in disciplinary action, and that for serious offenses appropriate legal action may also result.
-Student's Name (print): Date: Student's Signature: will comply with the terms of the Carbondal understand that this access is designed for exoffensive and/or controversial nature.
-Howe Carbondale Area School District to restrict a materials and understand my child's response District's Acceptable Use Policy.
-I am there and hold harmless all claims and damages of inability to use computer systems, the International computer systems, the International computer systems. ibility for abiding by the Carbondale Area School fore signing this contract and agree to indemnify f any nature arising out of my child's ability or et, technology, and network systems including plations.
-Further, I accept full responsibility for bunt, if and when, such access is not in the school nterials this student may acquire on the network.
-I amed above to use the Carbondale Area School District's computers, the Internet, technology Student's Name (print): Date: D 43 C'
+Last Name: Phone Number: Grade: First Name: Phone Number: Grade: Homeroom: I have read, understand, and agree to abide b y the terms of the Carbondale Area School District's Acceptable Use Policy.
+Additional lly, in consideration for the privilege of using and for having access to computer systems, the I nternet, technology, and network systems, I hereby agree to indemnify and hold harmless the Ca arbondale Area School District, its employees, and any institutions with which it is affiliated fro m any and all claims and damages of any nature arising out of my use, or inability to use com puter systems, the Internet, technology, and network systems including without limitation n, liability for copyright violations.
+I further understand that any violation of the rules and d policies may result in a loss of privileges related to the use of computers, the Internet, technol ogy, and network systems.
+In addition, any violation of the rules and policies may result in disciplinary action, and that for serious offenses appropriate legal action may also result.
+Student's Name (print): Date: Student's Signature: PART B - PARENT/GUARDIAN As a parent or legal guardian of this student GNED BY PARENTS OR LEGAL GUARDIANS.
+I have read, understand, and agree that my child e Area School District's Acceptable Use Policy.
+I understand that this access is designed for ed lucational purposes and not to access material of an ever, I also understand it is impossible for the Carbondale Area School District to restrict a ccess to ALL offensive and/or controversial · · · · · · · · · · · · · · · · · · · ibility for abiding by the Carbondale Area School 1 fore signing this contract and agree to indemnify f any nature arising out of my child's ability or • • et, technology, and network systems including lations.
+Further, I accept full responsibility for ount, if and when, such access is not in the school • aterials this student may acquire on the network.
+I amed above to use the Carbondale Area School District's computers, the Internet, technology Student's Name (print): Date: Parent's Signature: